-There are multiple reasons to expect that both success costs and discarded tissue costs will be substantially larger than the mass of the seed itself.
-The success cost components are undeniably beneficial for successful formation and dispersal of a seed.
+There are multiple reasons to expect that accessory costs will be not only large, but larger than the mass of the seed itself.
+Pollen-attraction is undeniably beneficial for successful formation and dispersal of a seed.
 Without showy petals insects would not be attracted to the stamens and stigma, without sepals the developing bud would not be protected, without a seed coat a seed would not be protected during dispersal, and without an attractive fruit, many seeds would not be dispersed.
-High discarded tissue costs (due to low seedset both pre- and post-pollination) occur in perennial plants for a diversity of reasons, some the result of conditions beyond the plant’s control and others by evolutionary design to increase fitness.
-They include pollen-limitation, pollen-ovule incompatibility, parental embryo abortion, resource limitation and bet-hedging strategies to capitalize on stochastic variation in pollen availability, pollen quality, and resource availability to mature fertilized ovules (Bierzychudek 1981; Stephenson 1981; Sutherland 1986; Burd 1994, 2008; Ramsey 1997; Obeso 2004; Ashman et al. 2004; Knight et al. 2005; Holland & Chamberlain 2007; Rosenheim, Schreiber & Williams 2015).
-Variation across species in the relative size of the reproductive tissue energy expenditures should indicate different reproductive energy allocation strategies underpinned by trade-offs (Figure 1a).
-Species may differ in how they divide their finite pool of reproductive energy into different tissue types, displaying variation in relative investment in pollen-attraction versus provisioning costs as well as variation in the number of ovules formed and the number of seeds matured.
+The cost of failed or discarded tissue (pre- or post-pollination) is often high in perennial plants for a diversity of reasons, some the result of conditions beyond the plant’s control and others by evolutionary design to increase fitness.
+The latter mechanisms include pollen-limitation, pollen-ovule incompatibility, parental embryo abortion, resource limitation and bet-hedging strategies to capitalize on stochastic variation in pollen availability, pollen quality, and resource availability to mature fertilized ovules (Bierzychudek 1981; Stephenson 1981; Sutherland 1986; Burd 1994, 2008; Ramsey 1997; Obeso 2004; Ashman et al. 2004; Knight et al. 2005; Holland & Chamberlain 2007; Rosenheim, Schreiber & Williams 2015).

-The literature identifies two main reproductive strategy trade-offs relating reproductive energy pools and counts of reproductive parts to each other.
-Here we expand upon those hypotheses and show that they capture the same life history strategy spectrum from different perspectives.
+The question we address in this study is whether there is systematic variation among species in how mass devoted to reproduction is distributed among the different reproductive tissues displayed in Fig. 1.
+In particular, we propose and test hypotheses that the relative amounts invested in different reproductive tissues are coordinated with a species’ seed size.
+These hypotheses arise from integrating two existing and well established trade-offs.
 The first is the well-supported seed size-seed number trade-off, from the plant functional trait literature.
-The second is the seed set-pollen-attraction cost trade-off described in the parental optimist-parentalpessimist literature.
-Each of these trade-offs is separate, for each considers different resources, yet together these yield hypotheses on how energy allocation to the energy pools illustrated in Figure 1a should differ systematically with respect to seed size through evolutionary linkages.
+The second is the seed set-pollen-attraction cost trade-off, described in the maternal optimist-pessimist literature.

-Seed size – seed number trade-off: Whatever pool of energy is available to a plant for seed production can be divided into many small seeds or fewer larger seeds (Smith & Fretwell 1974).
-A log-log plot of seed size versus seed count scaled to plant size should have a slope of -1 all else being equal.
-Indeed, a slope of -1 has been observed across species in the field (Henery & Westoby 2001; Moles et al. 2004; Sadras 2007).
-Very small and very large seeds represent endpoints of a continuous spectrum of life history strategies (Rees & Westoby 1997; Leishman 2001; Turnbull et al. 2004; Moles & Westoby 2006).
-Small-seeded species have a greater chance of reaching any given colonization opportunity, while larger-seeded species have a greater likelihood of establishing and better competitive outcomes at any given location (Moles & Westoby 2006).
+The seed size – seed number trade-off simply states that whatever mass a plant has available for seed production can be divided into many small seeds or fewer larger seeds (Smith & Fretwell 1974).
+This trade-off logically applies within an individual plant, as a result of basic conservation of matter.
+A negative correlation between seed size and number can also be observed among species, when seed count is normalised by the total amount of reproductive investment or leaf area (Henery & Westoby 2001; Moles et al. 2004; Sadras 2007).
+Within angiosperms, seed size varies XXX orders of magnitude, with very small and very large seeds as endpoints of a continuous spectrum of life history strategies (Rees & Westoby 1997; Leishman 2001; Turnbull et al. 2004; Moles & Westoby 2006).